 The benefits that come with studying abroad are many.
 Independent living promotes greater confidence and self-sufficiency.
 Cultural sensitivity is heightened when studying in an international environment, setting the stage for a career in a multicultural environment.
 Since all students will be studying in a new place, a strong sense of camaraderie emerges.
 Students are able to build a truly international professional network, a priceless element in a medical career.
 An international study experience also exposes students to new ways of learning and studying.

 Malta enjoys a low level of crime.
 There is a high level of safety, both during daytime and at night, even while walking alone.
 Both locals and visitors are afforded the same safety levels.
 Crime rates are low compared to other developed countries.
 The islands rank 44th globally in terms of safety.
 Street crimes, burglaries and petty thefts are not major concerns.
 Detailed safety statistics can be found here.

-Barts and The London has a diverse community with students from many different faiths.
-Multi-faith prayer rooms with washing facilities are available on campus
+Queen Mary, Malta Campus has a diverse community with students from many different faiths.
+Multi-faith prayer rooms with washing facilities are available on campus.

 University is undoubtedly a big investment in your child’s future, however the rewards are huge.
 Find out about:

 All students are assigned a personal tutor who they can discuss academic issues and concerns with.

 Find out everything you need to know about applying to the MBBS Malta course at Queen Mary, including key deadlines for applications, here.
 Information on open days and scheduling a familiarisation visit is available here.

 As a parent, you play an important role in helping your child prepare for studying abroad and in supporting them while away and back home.
 Once an offer is accepted, all students are provided with important and useful information.
 You may wish to go through this information together with your child so that both of you understand what has been provided and what should be prepared prior to departure.